JudythG/Common-Phrases/README.md

 The whole poem as one single string.

 #### snippets
-Every meaningful token, as a string, in the poem.
-All the values in poem_tokens, bigram_snippets, and trigram_snippets after they were parsed down.
+List of strings where each string is a snippet (1 to 3 word phrase) in the poem.

 #### snippet_idx_map
 For each value in snippets, stores a list of numbers, the lines of the poem where that token can be found.